Codecademy/docs/content/java/concepts/regular-expressions/regular-expressions.md

   - 'paths/computer-science'
 ---

-[Regular expressions](https://www.codecademy.com/resources/docs/general/regular-expressions) are a language used for pattern-matching text content, and they are implemented in Java through the `Pattern` and `Matcher` classes.
+Regular expressions are a language used for pattern-matching text content, and they are implemented in Java through the `Pattern` and `Matcher` classes.
 The `Pattern` class represents a compiled regular expression, while the `Matcher` class uses a `Pattern` to perform operations on text.
 Multiple `Matcher` instances can use the same `Pattern` instance.
 Both classes are part of `java.util.regex`.

-Details on the syntax of regular expressions can be found in the [general regular expression entry](https://www.codecademy.com/resources/docs/regular-expressions).
+Details on the syntax of regular expressions can be found [here](https://www.codecademy.com/resources/docs/general/regular-expressions).

 ## Using the `Pattern` Class